kmadel/blog/content/posts/cicd-with-kubernetes/autoscaling-jenkins-agents-with-kubernetes.md

 > **NOTE:** Even though we won't be using `ResourceQuotas` for this example - it is interesting that `ResourceQuotas` and `LimitRanges` work hand-in-hand.
 If a `ResourceQuota` is specified for cpu and/or memory on a `namespace` then `pod` `containers` must specify limits or requests for cpu/memory or the `pod` may not be created.
 So it is recommended that a `LimitRange` is created for any `namespace` that has a `ResourceQuota` applied - so default values are automatically applied to any `containers` that don't specify cpu/memory limits or requests resulting in a successfully scheduled `pod`.

 ## Why Autoscale Agents
 The [Jenkins Kubernetes Plugin](https://github.com/jenkinsci/kubernetes-plugin) provides the capability to provision dynamic and ephemeral Jenkins agents as `Pods` managed by Kubernetes.
 And while very useful, that is not the same thing as autoscaling the actual physical resources or `nodes` where these `Pods` are running.
 Without true autoscaling, there will be a static amount of resources available for your Jenkins agents workload (and any other applications utilizing those same Kubernetes nodes); and when and if all of those resources are consumed - any additional Jenkins workload will be queued.
-Autoscaling the Jenkins agent capcity will help minimize queuing for expected or random spikes in a CI/CD workload - especially in a cloud environment like AWS, Azure, GCP, etc.
+Autoscaling the Jenkins agent capacity will help minimize queuing for expected or random spikes in a CI/CD workload - especially in a cloud environment like AWS, Azure, GCP, etc.

 True autoscaling will allow your CI/CD to move as fast as it needs to - greatly reducing slow-downs related to lack of infrastructure.
 But of course you will still want to set maximum limits to avoid large costs due to a mis-configured jobs or other user error - even with a `LimitRange` for the autoscaled `namespace`.
 And remember, down-scaling is just as important as up-scaling - it is the down-scaling that will help manage costs by removing under utilized `nodes`, while the up-scaling accelerates your CI/CD.
 Autoscaling will help manage costs and while maximizing the availability of Jenkins agents.
 ## Kubernetes Autoscaler Project